Prospector’s Concentration in Financials

 From an industry standpoint, it’s important to note that we have a high level of expertise in property and casualty insurers and historically we have been successful at finding strong investment opportunities here.
 However, there are many, many different segments and sub-segments within financial services that we will own.
 We divide our coverage across these various groups and focus on specific economic and financial drivers that affect each group differently.

-Four of our portfolio managers/analysts have over 20 years of experience each looking at financial services companies.
+Three of our portfolio managers/analysts have over 20 years of experience each looking at financial services companies.
 All of them have long-standing relationships with management teams at these companies and often can glean as much information by the manner in which a CEO or CFO says something as what they’re actually saying.

 Most people think about financial services stocks and incorrectly believe that if interest rates go down, these types of stocks usually go down.
 That’s not the way it works for many of the companies we’re investing in, which aren’t as levered to interest rates (for example, property-casualty insurers, insurance brokers, and over-capitalized bank and thrifts), and tend to have multiple different ways to “win.”
 It’s rare that either the economic cycle or current interest rate policy is the key driver for a company we own.